-Remove the student-athlete from play.
-Look for the signs and symptoms of concussion if your student-athlete has experienced a blow to the head.
+- Remove the student-athlete from play.
+Look for the signs and symptoms of concussion if the student-athlete has experienced a blow to the head.
 Do not allow the student-athlete to just "shake it off."
-Each individual athlete will respond to concussions differently.

-- 2. Ensure that the student-athlete is evaluated right away by an appropriate health care professional.
-Do not try to judge the severity of the injury yourself.
-Immediately refer the student-athlete to the appropriate athletics medical staff, such as a certified athletic trainer, team physician or health care professional experienced in concussion evaluation and management. - 3.
-Allow the student-athlete to return to play only with permission from a health care professional with experience in evaluating for concussion.
-Allow athletics medical staff to rely on their clinical skills and protocols in evaluating the athlete to establish the appropriate time to return to play.
-A return-to-action progression should occur in an individualized, step-wise fashion with gradual increments in physical exertion and risk of contact.
-Follow your institution's physician supervised concussion management protocol. - 4.
-Develop a game plan.
-Student-athletes should not return to play until cleared by the appropriate athletics medical staff.
-In fact, as concussion management continues to evolve with new science, the care is becoming more conservative and return-to-play time frames are getting longer.
-Coaches should have a game plan that accounts for student-athletes to be out for at least the remainder of the day.
+Each student-athlete will respond to concussions differently. - Ensure that the student-athlete is evaluated immediately by an appropriate health care professional.
+Do not try to judge the severity of the injury.
+Call an injury timeout to ensure that the student-athlete is evaluated by one of the primary athletics healthcare providers. - 3.
+Allow the student-athlete to return to play only if the primary athletics healthcare provider has determined that the student-athlete did not suffer a concussion.
+Allow athletics medical staff to rely on their clinical skills and protocols in evaluating the student-athlete to establish the appropriate management.

-For further details, please refer to the "NCAA Sports Medicine Handbook Guideline on Concussions" or online at www.ncaa.org and www.CDC.gov/Concussion.
+Additional information and details regarding concussions can be found at ncaa.org/sports/health-safety.